M-erraB/chat-server/README.md

 # Multithreaded TCP Chat Server

 A TCP chat application consisting of a multithreaded server written in C and a client written in Python.
-The server accepts multiple simultaneous connections and broadcasts messages between connected clients.
+The server supports multiple simultaneous connections and real-time message broadcasting between connected clients.

 ## Features